 While that seems simple, it can be a confusing to wrap your head around.
 Let’s look at another way to explain DAC with the human DAG demonstration.

-The human DAG
+The Human DAG

-Back when the Master program was a thing, one of the instructors had a live demonstration he would use to demonstrate how DAC mode works.
+Back when the Master program was a thing, one of the program instructors had a live demonstration he would use to demonstrate how DAC mode works.

 The “Human DAG” demonstration became somewhat of a fixture in the Exchange Master program, and I am pretty sure all of us who took that course did it.
 This little exercise was a great way to make it very clear how DAC mode works.